Astrobirder/FITSelector/README.md

 # FITSelector
-A python utility for selecting FITS files from a collection, based on Header keywords and values.
+A python utility for selecting FITS files from a collection, based on FITS Header keywords and values.

 ## Installation